eugenewebdevs/workshops/workshops-2019/microservice/README.md

 ## About

-We will leverage AWS in this workshop due to the ease of set up of these services and the free tier offer.
+We will leverage aws in this workshop due to the ease of set up of these services and the free tier offer.

 Only the Lambda and API Gateway services will be used in the context of this workshop.
 However, AWS makes it easy to add other services like [S3](https://aws.amazon.com/s3/) and [DynamoDB](https://aws.amazon.com/dynamodb/) for data storage, as well as over 50 other services.